acgetchell/mundus-atrox/src/journals/seventeenth.md

 >
 > "Hmmm." *Sildar* looks thoughtful.
 "That could work."
 >
-> "My people can provide for themselves, but we want to be able to buy the things we cannot make for ourselves from you," rumbles *Gruumsh*.
+> "My people can provide for themselves, but we want to be able to buy the things we cannot make for ourselves, from you," rumbles *Gruumsh*.
 >
 > "That's fair," notes *Geral*.
 >
-> "The Phandalin Miner's Exchange," says *Sildar*, stroking his chin, "the folk there are more rugged and tolerant."
+> "The **Phandalin Miner's Exchange**," says *Sildar*, stroking his chin, "the folk there are more rugged and tolerant."
 >
 > "I will send only my most level-headed warriors," says *Gruumsh*, "but they will not tolerate disrespect whatever I tell them."
 >